Error!

 What is the impact of wind energy on the environment?

-Topic updated: 2018-03-02
+Topic updated: 2023-05-16

-The Altamont Pass near San Francisco, California, developed in the 1980s, began a huge environmental outcry against wind farms and gave wind farms a bad reputation.
+The Altamont Pass Wind Farm near San Francisco, California, developed in the 1980s, began a huge environmental outcry against wind farms and gave wind farms a bad reputation.
 At least 22,000 birds, including some 400 golden eagles, were found to have collided with wind turbines (or been electrocuted by power lines) there.
 The problem was that no one performed a migratory bird study before the 5,400-turbine facility was built.
 Such a study, required today, would have shown that the Altamont Pass is an important migration route and wintering area for raptors.

 The Royal Society for the Protection of Birds perhaps best sums up the situation with avian deaths from wind turbines when it says that it supports wind power - not because windfarms pose a lower risk to birds than other energy sources - but because in its view climate change poses the "single greatest long-term threat" to bird species.